-Well we need to start some where whether we think we are strong enough or not.
-When I started rock climbing in my late 40s, I could maybe do one pull up but then I would be out of commission afterwards.
+Well, we need to start somewhere whether we think we are strong enough or not.
+When I started rock climbing in my late 40s, I could maybe do one pull up but then I would be out of commission afterward.
 My focus was not so much as strength in the arms but how much fun it was to look for an efficient way to reach for the next hold.

-Women are naturally lower center of gravity than men so the balancing on the rocks sometimes come easier for women than men.
-Our legs are stronger than our arms so therefore, I totally took advantage of them until I slowly build up strength in the buttock, arms and core.
+Women have a naturally lower center of gravity than men so balancing on the rocks sometimes comes easier for women than men.
+Our legs are stronger than our arms so therefore, I totally took advantage of them until I slowly build up strength in the buttock, arms, and core.
 All the muscles intertwine with each other.
 Therefore, women develop better techniques naturally and quickly because we do not rely solely on strength to rock climb.

-Rock climbing activates many muscles through out the body.
-In this article we will focus primarily the three complaints that prevent women from trying rock climbing:
+Rock climbing activates many muscles throughout the body.
+In this article we will focus primarily on the three complaints that prevent women from trying rock climbing:

 - the butt

 - the arms

 Five Best Exercises for Rock Climbing

 Here are the five best exercises for rock climbing to help beginners feel less intimidated by the rock wall.
 Keep in mind always have a good posture when doing these exercises.
 Lead with your chest, chin slightly raises, headline up with your shoulders, shoulder rotate back and by your side, relax, breathe, and not tense up.